Palace of Versailles: Subsidiary structures

 The first of the subsidiary structures of the Palace of Versailles was the Versailles Menagerie, built by Le Vau between the years 1662 and 1664, at the southern end of the Grand Canal.
-The apartments, overlooking the pens, were renovated by Mansart from 1698 to 1700, but the Menagerie fell into disuse in 1712.
+The apartments, overlooking the pens, were renovated by Hardouin-Mansart from 1698 to 1700, but the Menagerie fell into disuse in 1712.
 After a long period of decay, it was demolished in 1801.
 The Versailles Orangery, just to the south of the palace, was first built by Le Vau in 1663, originally as part of the general moving of earth to create the Estate.
 It was also modified by Mansart, who, from 1681 to 1685, totally rebuilt it and doubled its size.

 In late 1679, Louis XIV commissioned Mansart to build the Château de Marly, a retreat at the edge of Versailles's estate, about 5 mi from the palace.
 The château consisted of a primary residential building and twelve pavilions, in Palladian style placed in two rows on either side of the main building.
 Construction was completed in 1686, when Louis XIV spent his first night there.
 The château was nationalized and sold in 1799, and subsequently demolished and replaced with industrial buildings.
 These were themselves demolished in 1805, and then in 1811 the estate was purchased by Napoleon.
 On 1 June 2009, the grounds of the Château de Marly were ceded to the Public Establishment of the Palace, Museum and National Estate of Versailles.

 La Lanterne, is a hunting lodge named after the lantern that topped the nearby Menagerie that was built in 1787 by Philippe Louis de Noailles, then the palace governor.
 It has since 1960 been a state residence.